nddpj00/balanced-diet-menu-finder/README.md

     1. Larger scale site or application that may have an increased amount of functionality and code.
 Manual testing would take too long.
     2. Working in a team.
 Possibly no one person with in-depth knowledge of how the whole site should work and perform.
 Automated tests would allow anyone to run them.
     3. Continual code added to the site.
 Automated tests can be run after every addition, ensuring no disruption to the existing code.
     4. Higher accuracy.
-Important if the site is in the public domain and linked to an organisation.
+Important if the site is in the public domain and linked to an organization.
 To avoid deprecation of the 'brand' due to a poor website.
     5. Time.
 Though they take longer to set up initially, having a bespoke automated testing process will save time in the long run, due to how frequently they need to be run when maintaining and improving the site.